sanjana-bongale/mlops/README.md

-# MLOps Final Project: Exploratory Data Analysis & Experiment Tracking
+# MLOps Project: Exploratory Data Analysis & Experiment Tracking

 This project demonstrates the application of **DataPrep** for automated Exploratory Data Analysis (EDA) and **Neptune.ai** for experiment tracking in machine learning workflows.
 The project utilizes the Titanic dataset to perform data analysis and track experiments, visualizations, and results.